Conflict Studies and Human Rights: Theoretical Analysis and Grounded Research

 Why has ’nationalist’ violence erupted in Ukraine?
 Will cities become the war zones of the future?
+How is the term ‘human rights’ used and abused in times of violent conflict?
 What role did social media play in the rise and subsequent collapse of the Arab Spring?
 What are the ethical and political issues associated with the use of drones in zones of conflict - and what impact does this have on the subjects of surveillance?
 Who defines ‘evil’ and what does ‘doing good’ mean?
 How do ‘humanitarian wars’ affect the everyday lives of the ‘victims’ they protect?

-The highly regarded Keuzegids Master’s Selection Guide 2016 ranked Utrecht University’s Conflict Studies and Human Rights programme as the best in the field in the Netherlands.
+The highly regarded Keuzegids Master’s Selection Guide 2018 ranked Utrecht University’s Conflict Studies and Human Rights programme as the best in the field in the Netherlands.

 The Master's programme in Conflict Studies and Human Rights will equip you with the necessary analytical and theoretical skills to engage with global and local challenges in insightful and innovative ways.
 You will acquire solid theoretical, analytical, and methodological expertise in Conflict Studies and Human Rights, as well as field experience in conflict and post-conflict regions.

 You will learn about and develop mastery in three key areas:

 You will gain in-depth knowledge of theoretical approaches to understanding and explaining contemporary conflict and human rights.
 You will also obtain a general understanding of international policy approaches to contemporary conflict and human rights, as well as an understanding of the political contexts in which they are used.

 You will learn to undertake research that consists of systematic analysis and synthesis and is based on a dialogue between ideas and evidence.
 In the course of this dialogue, you will be able to identify “sensitising concepts” from theory to facilitate your data collection.
 You will also use theory to gain an understanding of the evidence you gather and to explain your findings.